Yehuda Ashlag: Israel

-In 1921, at the age of 36, Ashlag made the decision to emigrate to the Land of Israel, a journey that took several months.
+In 1921, at the age of 36, Ashlag made the decision to emigrate to the Land of Israel or Palestine at the time, a journey that took several months.
 He spent the first few years living anonymously, supporting his family through manual labor by day and writing his commentaries at night.
 Eventually, he was recognized through his work, and was appointed Rabbi of Givat Shaul, Jerusalem in 1924.

 Ashlag was friendly with the Kabbalist and Chief Rabbi of Mandatory Palestine, Abraham Isaac Kook, who recognized Ashlag as a great follower of Isaac Luria.
-Ashlag had high hopes of meeting great Kabbalists in Jerusalem including the Sephardi followers of the great 18th century Yemenite Jewish Kabbalist Shalom Sharabi.
+Ashlag had high hopes of meeting great Kabbalists in Jerusalem including the Sephardi followers of the great 18th-century Yemeni Jewish Kabbalist Shalom Sharabi.
 However, he was profoundly disappointed by his encounter with them.
 Their views about Kabbalah ran contrary to Ashlag's experience with the teaching as a means of profound personal transformation and spiritual illumination, by becoming a vessel for divine light.